yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-azure.md

 1. On the **Basics** page, provide the following details:

-    - Select your subscription.
+    - **Subscription** - select your subscription.
-    - Select the resource group in which the private endpoint will be created.
+    - **Resource group** - select the resource group in which the private endpoint was created.
-    - Enter a name for the endpoint.
+    - **Name** - enter a name for the endpoint.
-    - Enter a network interface name for the endpoint.
+    - **Network interface name** - enter a network interface name for the endpoint.
-    - Select the region for the endpoint.
+    - **Region** - select the region for the endpoint.
 This should be the same region where your application resides.

 1. Click **Next: Resource** and set the following values: